Skyline Stories

 Author: “C/G Test Group” (uncredited)

 Summary: The “Ska G-R” has a completely redesigned body.
 It is fitted with a semi-racing engine inherited from the previous model, but despite the attractive specs, there is nothing particularly impressive about the performance in stock form.
-The controls are heavy and the handling is very rough, but t has a fairly high level of balance and a solid ride.
-The four-wheel servo disc brakes require a lot of pedal effort.
+The controls are heavy and the handling is crude, but it has a fairly high level of balance and a solid ride.
+The four-wheel disc brakes require a lot of pedal effort despite servo assist.
 It has poor fuel economy, is noisy overall, is expensive, and is aimed at wealthy enthusiasts.